Max1Truc/GreenDarkTheme/README.md

 # GreenDarkTheme
-Green Dark Theme For Graviton Editor by Nico Greffin Now maintained by Max1Truc
+Green Dark Theme For Graviton Editor by Nico Greffin.

+Now maintained by Max1Truc